Friendly and Certified Firearms Training for Women Since 2011

 On April 9, 2015, AG & AG Executive Director Robyn Sandoval’s 5-year-old daughter, Kiara, was diagnosed with a massive brain tumor and rushed into emergency surgery.
 Robyn hopes to educate others about the symptoms of pediatric brain cancer, so that families can get help quickly.
 Through AG & AG she supports charities and foundations that are working to improve the lives of the fighters and fund research for a cure.

 Know the signs of pediatric brain cancer: Ataxia, Nausea, Headaches, Fatigue, Blurred Vision

-“On the night of the Conference Bang-quet the nurses assured me that Kiara was stable, so my mother-in-law stayed with her while my husband and mother took me to say hello to the women at Conference.
-I was there just a brief time to say hello, when a giant rainbow emerged over the tent.
-It was clear that God was there and prayers were being heard.
-This is why our AG & AG motto is ‘It’s More Than Shooting.’
+Kiara’s brain tumor was discovered just a week before the 3rd Annual AG & AG National Conference, with more than 300 women gathering in Austin, TX.
+Robyn says, “It was as though God gathered an army of His strongest warriors for us that week.
+Mothers, daughters, sisters, friends, and strangers prayed for Kiara with thunderous resolve.
+Women shooting on the range would cease fire and those in lecture classes would stop, and they would take selfies and text me to let me know their love was there with us in ICU.
+Throughout the day and night, I received constant prayers and encouragement.
+On the night of our Conference Bang-quet, the nurses assured me that Kiara was stable, so my mother-in-law stayed with her while my husband and mother took me to say hello to the women at Conference.
+I was there just a brief time to say hello, and a giant rainbow emerged over the tent!
+It was special and powerful for our AG & AG sisterhood.
+This moment was also the catalyst for our AG & AG motto ‘It’s More Than Shooting.’
 It’s not a catchy tagline or marketing slogan; it’s so much more.
 I couldn’t have made it through those dark days without these strong women — and so many others around the world — standing with me.”